lukas-krecan/JsonUnit/README.md

 If you are interested why 1 and 1.0 are treated as different numbers please read this [comment](https://github.com/lukas-krecan/JsonUnit/issues/229#issuecomment-623882801).

-If you want to have special handling of numerical valuse, you can inject your own number comparator.
+If you want to have special handling of numerical values, you can inject your own number comparator.

 ```java
 assertThatJson("{\"a\":1.0}")